priyanshuharshbodhi1/11labs/README.md

 3. Click and **hold** the microphone button
 4. Speak: "Show me tourist attractions in [city name]"
 5. Release the button
-6. Watch Hugo plan your tour!
+6. Watch Sherpa plan your tour!

 ## 🛠️ Technology Stack